The last few years of disruption have rattled the sales labor market.

 The time savings from using sales technology and automation are remarkable.
-How much time does your team spend on administrative tasks, such as data collection and preparation, reporting and communication, at your organisation?
+How much time does your team spend on administrative tasks, such as data collection and preparation, reporting, and communication, at your organization?

-Consider the potential if your finance and sales teams got that time back to dedicate to revenue-building activities, customer relationship building and sales.
-Would it relieve the pressure to find multiple new hires?
+Consider the potential of your finance and sales teams to get that time back to dedicate to revenue-building activities, customer relationship-building, and sales.
+Would it relieve the pressure of finding multiple new hires?
 Would it, in fact, improve productivity without adding more team members?

 The Power of Insight

-The right technology can identify the most promising prospects from the data, identifying who a salesperson should call next and what to sell them based on behaviour, segment and other factors.
-Such priority-based selling means salespeople will spend less time on low-quality leads and each call will be more meaningful – and successful.
+The right technology can identify the most promising prospects from the data, identifying who a salesperson should call next and what to sell them based on behavior, segment, and other factors.
+Such priority-based selling means salespeople will spend less time on low-quality leads, and each call will be more meaningful – and successful.

 The Power of Oversight

 Technology can also help short-staffed teams keep a pulse on the entire customer base.
 Salespeople can only nurture customer relationships one at a time.
 Technology can catch and flag key indicators of risk and opportunity in the customer data, alerting your team as needed.
-Sales teams save time on analysing the data and they are alerted in time to be proactive and prevent losses.
+Sales teams save time in analyzing the data, and they are alerted in time to be proactive and prevent losses.

 Give New Hires a Fast Pass to Productivity